Top Four Considerations When Searching for Multifamily Investment Opportunities During the Pandemic

 Looking at potential is a good way to spot deals in real estate.
 You have to be forward-thinking when looking at a property and scouting good locations.
 Areas that had once been thought of as unsafe or unfashionable have transformed into sites that epitomize cool – places such as New York’s Meat Packing District.

 Certain buildings can also be changed and repurposed.
 Just because they are built for one thing doesn’t mean it has to stay that way.
-A Friedrich Air Conditioning complex in San Antonio’s East Commerce area is slated to find new life as a 347-unit, mixed-income multifamily housing development, bar economic challenges due to the pandemic.
+A Friedrich Air Conditioning complex in San Antonio’s East Commerce area is slated to find new life as a 347-unit, mixed-income multifamily housing development, bar economic challenges due to the pandemic, according to Connect Texas.

-Meanwhile, a 45,094-buildable-square-foot multifamily asset in Manhattan has been bought by the Redeemer Presbyterian Church, to be made into a community facility space.
+Meanwhile, GlobeSt. reported that a 45,094-buildable-square-foot multifamily asset in Manhattan has been bought by the Redeemer Presbyterian Church, to be made into a community facility space.

 When looking at spaces and places to invest in, don’t just look at what it is, you must also envision what it could be, and the best use case for the property.